 Harness

 Does your dog pull on the leash?
 Many dogs do, especially in the early stages of leash training.
 The strain this causes on a dog’s neck can cause serious injuries.
-For walking your dog, a harness is better than a traditional flat collar.

-A harness has a lot more material than a flat collar, fitting your dog more like a shirt than a necklace.
-They are designed to relieve tension from your dog’s neck when walking on a leash.
-I recommend this harness.
+For walking your dog, a harness is better than a flat collar.
+A harness has a lot more material than a collar, fitting more like a shirt than a necklace.

 Head Collar